Blueysh/Blueysh/README.md

 # `✌` Hi, I'm Blueysh!

 I'm an American Minecraft Java plugin developer / modder.
-Site: [blueysh.github.io](https://blueysh.github.io)
+Links: [ayo.so/blueysh](https://ayo.so/blueysh)

 ## `📝` About Me
 - I develop Minecraft server plugins and occasionally some mods.
 You can find most of them here or at the [Everworld Team page][everworld].